 UTIs and Dementia in Seniors: Impact and Treatment Options

-Urinary tract infections (UTI) in elders with dementia can be challenging to diagnose.
-Learn how UTIs affect seniors and what treatment options can help prevent recurring infections.12 Comments
+Urinary tract infections (UTI) in elders are common and are especially challenging to diagnose in elders with dementia.
+Learn how this condition affects older adults and what treatment options can help prevent recurrent UTI in dementia patients.13 Comments

 Home Remedies for Treating and Preventing Elderly UTI

 Family caregivers share their tips, home-remedies and advice for preventing and treating urinary tract infections (UTI) in older adults.6 Comments

 My father, who we live with, asked me to move out however, he has legal custody of my son.
 What should I do?2 Answers